 During these sessions, you will learn how to effectively communicate your ideas and plans to grant reviewers.
 Led by Dr. Joanna Downer, Director of Research Development at the School of Medicine, these sessions will teach you how to apply the writing principles developed by Dr. George D. Gopen, Professor of the Practice Emeritus of the Duke University Writing Program, as well as Dr. Downer’s own tips and tricks for effectively revising your own work.
 Dr. Downer has extensive experience in grant writing and has contributed to the successful acquisition of a number of large center-type research grants for School of Medicine faculty.

 Applicants will submit full drafts of their applications approximately two months prior to each NIH deadline date.
 A table with internal submission deadlines can be found below.
 Duke faculty members who have NIH funding experience will provide a comprehensive set of comments and suggestions, and provide a full NIH style written review.

 Following the internal review, a study section will be held for review of draft applications.
 Participants are expected to attend this study section to observe the process.
 At the end of the study section, each participant will meet with his or her reviewers to discuss feedback and ask questions.

-This study section for the summer cycle of the program will be held on Thursday, December 18, 2014, from 8am -1 pm.
+This study section for the fall cycle of the program will be held on Thursday, December 18, 2014, from 8am -1 pm.